 2021 will probably be remembered as the year when carbon finance emerged as a talking point among a wide range of industries.

 Many political entities like the EU, the UK or the state of California already have mandatory carbon markets covering specific industry sectors and gases.
-These form an important part of the effort to meet the Paris Agreement target of limiting global heating to 2 degrees Celsius above preindustrial levels, with a more ambitious ideal of remaining within a 1.5 C increase, although it should be noted that some of these markets predate the Paris commitments.
+These form an important part of the effort to meet the Paris Agreement target of limiting global heating to 2 degrees Celsius above pre-industrial levels (with a more ambitious ideal of remaining within a 1.5 C increase), even though some of these markets predate the Paris commitments.

 But other sectors have taken a cue from compliance schemes and pledged to offset their greenhouse gas emissions (GHG) by participating in carbon markets voluntarily.